Verlander, bullpen keep Phils hitless until 9th in 10-0 win - WHIZ News

 The 39-year-old Verlander was dominant from the start Tuesday, fanning eight consecutive batters at one point to set a career-high and tie a franchise record.

-That eight-strikeout streak started when he struck out Darick Hall to end the first.
-He then struck out the side in both the second and third innings before striking out Bryce Harper to start the fourth.
+That eight-strikeout streak started when he got Darick Hall to end the first.
+He then struck out the side in the second and third innings before striking out Bryce Harper to start the fourth.

 The streak ended when Alec Bohm grounded out after that.
 Verlander didn’t allow a baserunner until Brandon Marsh walked to start the fifth.